tomiGoljevscek/Oxide.Docs/source/includes/rust/hooks_item.md

     print "OnTrapDisarm works!"
 ```

- * Called when a player disarms a land mine
+ * Called when the player disarms a land mine
  * No return behavior

 ## OnTrapSnapped